icela/FriceEngine/README.md

 # FriceEngine

-An easy, light weight, native game engine running on JVM.
+An easy, light weight, native game engine running on JVM.<br/>

-View [Help](help.md) to learn more about Frice Engine.
+View [Help](help.md) or wiki to learn more about Frice Engine.

+## How easy?
+[A flappy bird game](demo/Demo7.java) needs 65 lines of code only.<br/>
+Written in Kotlin, but also work with Java, JRuby, Groovy, Scala.

+## How light?
+Kotlin-runtime.jar is 736kb, and the jar of this engine is a little above 800kb.<br/>
+And if you use Kotlin, you don't have to copy runtime to your target('cause already built-in)<br/>
+mp3 support in the future will take 200kb.

+## How native?
+No JNI, no native method, everything is written by me in pure Kotlin.<br/>
+But mp3 support in the future will probably be external.<br/>
+That means this engine is completely platform-independent.<br/>
+And this is what a JVM app should exactly be.

 # Build
 clone and open with IntelliJ IDEA(please install Kotlin, Groovy, Ruby plugin):

 clone: